OLD-itdev160-fa2022/luis-velazquez-p2/README.txt

 -------------PROJECT DESCRIPTION:--------------------------------------------------------------------------------------------------------------

 Hello, thank you for checking out my "Simple Budget Tool".
-With this tool, provide an item's name, price, and quantity, and it will add everything up and give you a total.
-It is helpful for keeping track of large lists and returning an accurate figure accurately.
+With this tool, you can provide an item's name, price, and quantity, and it will sum up and provide a total.
+It is helpful for keeping track of large item lists and returning an accurate figure in a short amount of time.
 Did you make a mistake while inputting data?
-No worries, you can easily adjust the item quantity, or simply refresh the page to start over.
+No worries, you can easily adjust the item quantity and the total figure will be adjusted immediately.

 Thanks,
 Luis Velazquez